Operation Long Jump: Western skepticism

 When Stalin informed Churchill and Roosevelt about the plan, some members within the American and British delegations doubted the existence of a plot because all evidence of its existence was provided by Soviet intelligence.
 In Britain, the Joint Intelligence Committee of the War Cabinet, considering the matter afterwards in London, concluded that the so-called Nazi plot against the Big Three was "complete baloney".

 There have been debates about the veracity of the story.
 Skeptics brought up a number of arguments in that regard.
 Firstly, the German espionage network in Iran had been destroyed in mid-1943, well before Tehran was chosen as a meeting place.
 Secondly, more than 3,000 NKVD security troops guarded the city for the duration of the conference without incident.
 Thirdly, both Roosevelt and Churchill travelled on foot or open jeep throughout their four-day stay in Tehran.

 Otto Skorzeny denied the story after the war.
 In his memoirs, he recalled a meeting with Hitler and SS-Brigadeführer Walter Schellenberg, from the foreign intelligence branch of the Sicherheitsdienst, when they did discuss the feasibility of assassinating Churchill.
 However, Skorzeny said he told the Fuhrer the idea was unworkable and that Hitler agreed with his assessment.
 Skorzeny wrote, "Long Jump has really only existed in the imagination of a bunch of less than truth-loving hacks [...]".
 He also castigated Soviet sources for continually referring to Sturmbannführer Paul von Oertel, who Skorzeny said never existed.

 Historiography

 In Russia, the story remains a subject of great interest.
-In 2003, the Russian writer Yuri Kusnez held a press conference in the Foreign Intelligence ministry in Moscow to promote his book Tehran-43.
+In 2003, the Russian writer Yuri Kuznets held a press conference in the Foreign Intelligence ministry in Moscow to promote his book Tehran-43.
 In 2007, a Russian television company promoted a documentary with the working title The Lion and the Bear.
 It documented Long Jump and was to be presented by Churchill's granddaughter Celia Sandys.